yishakarsenal-rgb/CodeAlpha_Calculator/README.md

 # Interactive Web Calculator

-A sleek, responsive, black-and-white web application calculator built with HTML, CSS, and Vanilla JavaScript as part of the CodeAlpha Frontend Development Internship.
+A sleek, responsive, black-and-white web application calculator built with HTML, CSS, and JavaScript as part of the CodeAlpha Frontend Development Internship.

 # Features